 For more information about food safety during a power outage or disaster, call the USDA’s Meat and Poultry Hotline at 1-888-674-6854.
 The hotline is closed on Federal holidays.

 Refrigerated Foods: When to Save and When to Throw It Out

-Food still cold, held at 40 degrees F or above for less than two hours is safe.
-The charts that follow will help you decide when you need to throw something out because it might not be safe to eat.
+Most food that has been held above 40 degrees F for two hours or more should be discarded.
+The chart that follows will help you decide when you need to throw something out because it might not be safe to eat.

 |REFRIGERATED FOOD||Kept above 40° F for

 more than 2 hours